-If you live in a community property state, you could be liable for your husband’s unpaid card balances.
-If you don’t live in a community property state, your status as an authorized user effectively clears you from any responsibility for the debt.
-However, you should notify the card companies of your husband’s death, and don’t use the cards in the meantime.
+If you live in a community property state, you could be liable for your deceased spouse’s unpaid card balances.
+But if you don’t, your authorized-user status effectively clears you of any responsibility for the debt.

 Dear Keeping Score,

 What if the credit card companies will not remove me as authorized user on my deceased husband’s credit cards?
 He died Nov.
 13, 2018 and he added me as a user but I don’t have any income.
 I don’t have money to pay these credit card debts.
 What if I call the companies to tell them he has died but they won’t remove me from the accounts? – Peggy